 Man's Search For Meaning

-Man's Search for Meaning is a book written by Viktor E. Frank who was a psychiatrist at the University Clinic in Vienna at the time when he was brought to concentration camp, which he survived.
+Man's Search for Meaning is a book written by Viktor E. Frankl who was a psychiatrist at the University Clinic in Vienna at the time when he was brought to concentration camp, which he survived.
 As such he has a a lot to say about suffering, about overcoming suffering and also what comes after.
 He seemed to have found an answer to the question of "How is it possible to say yes to life in spite of everything?".
-Viktor E. Frank is founder of "The Third Viennese School of Psychotherapy" - logotherapy.
+Viktor E. Frankl is founder of "The Third Viennese School of Psychotherapy" - logotherapy.
 In his own words:

 Let me explain why I have employed the term "logotherapy" as the name for my theory.
 Logos is a Greek word which denotes "meaning".
 Logotherapy, or, as it has been called by some authors, "The Third Viennese School of Psychotherapy," focuses on the meaning of human existence as well as on man's search for such a meaning.
 According to logotherapy, this striving to find a meaning in one's life is the primary motivational force in man.
 That is why I speak of a will to meaning in contrast to the pleasure principle (or, as we could also term it, the will to pleasure) on which Freudian psychoanalysis is centered, as well as in contrast to the will to power on which Adlerian psychology, using the term "striving for superiority," is focused.